lvalnegri/workshops-setup_cloud_analytics_machine/README.md

       nice -n 15 clamscan && clamscan -ir /
       ~~~

-Let's finally proceed with the firewall.
+Let's now proceed with the firewall.
 We're using the *ufw* package that's included by default in the Ubuntu installation:
   - enable the software:
     ~~~
     sudo ufw enable